shunyaos/shunyainterfaces/docs/quick-start/installation.md

 This will start loading the SD-card with Shunya OS.

->**NOTE**: For special boards which does not support SD card you will find the steps for installing Shunya OS at [docs.shunyaos.org](http://docs.shunyaos.org).

 ### Step 3 :  Booting Up with Shunya OS
 1. Insert the SD card into the board
 2. Connect Keyboard and Mouse to the board